Non-Cooperation Movement 1920: Timeline, Causes & Khilafat

 • National Unity: Linking Khilafat with NCM brought Hindus and Muslims together on a common platform.
 The use of indigenous symbols (khadi, communal festivals) revived national pride.

 • Political Leadership: It catapulted new leaders (Nehru, Bose, Azad, Patel, Lajpat Rai) to prominence.
-After NCM was suspended, figures like Subhas Bose and Motilal Nehru (who had opposed the abrupt halt) formed the Swaraj Party to pursue self-rule via legislation.
+After NCM was suspended, leaders like Subhas Bose and Motilal Nehru formed the Swaraj Party.
+They had opposed the abrupt halt.They aimed to pursue self-rule through legislation.

 • Rural Reach and Self-Reliance: NCM spread rural activism.
 Congress set up spinning wheels in villages and picketed foreign cloth, laying foundations for a swadeshi oriented economy.